 Beacon Hill is one of the most instagrammable places in Boston, featuring cobblestone streets and historic brick homes.
 It is very residential, but there are also several independent shops and galleries.
 You’ll get easy access to the rest of the city, as the neighborhood is right above the Boston Common.
 If you want to explore Boston’s historic sites, Beacon Hill is just a short walk away from many of the stops along the Freedom Trail.

-Wyndham Hotel ($$) is right across from Beacon Hill and offers ample event space.
+Wyndham Hotel ($$) is right across from Beacon Hill.
+They offer modern rooms, a 24-hour fitness center, and ample event space.

 The Whitney Hotel ($$$$) offers posh rooms with large windows overlooking the city.
-Active explorers will appreciate the free bike rentals and discounts at local fitness clubs.
+Active explorers will appreciate the free bike rentals and fitness studio.
+You also receive a “neighborhood passkey” with discounts at local shops and boutiques.
+The hotel is pet-friendly, offering treats, toys, and beds for your furry companion.

 You can also search for apartment rentals in Beacon Hill.

 The North End